Romanization of Anatolia: Forms of Romanization

 The Romans had different methods of trying to culture-change a newly acquired region in order to both pacify and subjugate it.
 These methods include the settlement of Roman soldiers after professional service in the army as both a reward for their longtime service, as well as a means to populate local regions with Roman citizens.
 The reason this was effective was that it caused the spread of language and customs from the soldiers themselves to the local populace as they interacted and integrated with the locals over a long period of time.
 The Romans further spent large sums on money on establishing various building works in the provinces like Anatolia in order to accommodate any Romans that may be emigrating to the areas.
 They also expanded the existing cultural establishments in areas where applicable, like integrating local Hellenic systems into the collegia.
 These buildings could come in the form of converting the existing Greek Agora to the Roman forum.
 It also meant they would build entirely new cultural buildings, including temples or monuments to the general that had conquered the area.
 One of these was Pompey after he conquered large parts of central and eastern Anatolia.

 Romanization could also occur militarily as the locals of any province may enlist in the Roman army as auxiliary cohorts, as a support force drawn from non-Roman citizens to accompany the Roman army.
 The army had varying numbers of auxiliaries depending on the time period, location of the specific legions, and where they are stationed.
 These auxiliary cohorts were then granted citizenship upon completing a varying amount of time in military service.
 This allowed for the integration of vast numbers of soldiers into the Roman military culture.
 Joining the army allowed for a large amount of settlement throughout the areas of empire because the soldiers ended service in varying parts of the empire.
 This allowed for a large amount of culture spreading throughout the empire due to the number of soldiers that were in the army.

 Early 20th Century scholar Haverfield had a theory about the process of Romanization, where it consisted of two different criteria.
-These criteria were that the frontier defenses had to be organised against foreign attacks, and that there had to be a promotion of "internal civilization" between Rome and its various regions.
+These criteria were that the frontier defenses had to be organized against foreign attacks, and that there had to be a promotion of "internal civilization" between Rome and its various regions.
 This happened over a period of time, by replacing existing cultural and socio-economic systems with a more Roman friendly one.
 This theory was later worked on by Millet, who had the criteria of Haverfield.
 Millet also added the condition that Romanization contained emulation which meant the locals of any land would start to adopt Roman culture as a means to solidify their status in the new Roman society.